MichalWiton/Portfolio/README.md

 # About Me
 Hi, My name is Michał Witoń and I am a master of management.
 I graduated from Academies in Kalisz and Wrocław.
 I have started to interest of software testing.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches.
 # Tools
-Postman - tool for testing rest api
+<p>Postman - tool for testing rest api</br>
-Jira, TestRail, Mantis, Trello, Test Link - tools for issue tracking and management projects Bug Magnet - Exploratory testing assistant for browser SDK Platform Tools - tool for Adnroid
+Jira, TestRail, Mantis, Trello, Test Link - tools for issue tracking and management projects</br>
+Bug Magnet - Exploratory testing assistant for browser</br>
+SDK Platform Tools - tool for Adnroid</br></p>

 My Tester's Portfolio